ganeti/ganeti/doc/admin.rst

 rbd
   The instance will use Volumes inside a RADOS cluster as backend for its disks.
 It will access them using the RADOS block device (RBD).

+ext
+  The instance will use an external storage provider.
+See :manpage:`ganeti-extstorage-interface(7)` for how to implement one.

 IAllocator
 ~~~~~~~~~~